csarn/pymatlab/README.txt

 Limitations
 -----------

-The current version lets you transfer float or double precision matrixes of any rank.
+The current version lets you transfer double precision matrixes of any rank.
 Any other types will probably fail and give unpredictable results.

 Using pymatlab